ramirocantu/Smithman/README.md

 A 1.12.2 Fork of "ForgeAutoShutdown" for 1.10.2 ([Repository](https://github.com/abused/ForgeAutoShutdown))

-ForgeAutoShutdown is a server-only mod that can:
+Smithman is a server-only mod that can:

+* Trigger Google Cloud Functions via HTML
 * Schedule the server to automatically shut down at a specific time of day, or after X hours and minutes of uptime.
 This allows the server to be automatically restarted by a shell script, Windows batch file or service.
+* Delay shutdown if players are logged in.
 * Allow players to vote for a manual shutdown, so a lagged out server does not require admin intervention
 * Shutdown or kill a server that is hung (stalled) or laggy